Pamblam/jSQL/README.md

 ## Documentation & Examples

 jSQL is fully documented in the [jSQL Wiki](https://github.com/Pamblam/jSQL/wiki#jsql-docs), which even includes more [simple usage examples](https://github.com/Pamblam/jSQL/wiki/Examples).
 The repository on GitHub also includes several more [complete and complex examples](https://github.com/Pamblam/jSQL/tree/master/examples).
+There is also a [live demo](http://pamblam.github.io/jSQL/demo.html) available on the official website.

 <hr>